 Main content

 The wildlife in our region serves as a natural indicator for the health of our forests.
-It's important to understand our resident wildlife populations, where they live, how they use different forest habitats, and how they travel across the landscape.
+Our monitoring programs invite community volunteers to track wide-ranging animals like otters, fishers, bobcats and black bears to better understand our resident wildlife populations, where they live, how they use different forest habitats, and how they travel across the landscape.

-Since the inception of Keeping Track, two 5-year analyses of the data have been conducted.
-The resulting reports are available below:
+Since the inception of CHC's Keeping Track program, two 5-year analyses of the data have been conducted.
+The first also included a summary of the habitat requirements, behavior, and conservation status of our focal species.

 Keeping Track Forms